 Always looking for improvement, Uruguay’s SAS structure creates easier access to foreign business people looking to expand into the country.
 The SAS represents capital and is simplified with minimal regulation.
 This reduces requisite formalities in the formation process, compliance requirements, and transaction costs.
 Additionally, it facilitates the creation of new jobs.
 SAS helps to generate a company in a short period and helps adjust the social type to the needs of a starting business.

 Evidence of SAS success

 Research shows that the SAS model is not only simple but cost effective when forming a business.
-Large corporations’ benefits from the efficiency of the SAS through incorporation simplified the process and encouraged of foreign investment in a number of countries, including Uruguay’s economically successful partners.
+Large corporations benefit from the efficiency of the SAS in Uruguay through incorporation simplified the process and encouraged of foreign investment in a number of countries, including Uruguay’s economically successful partners.

 The model is an alternative of traditional corporate methods because businesses decide their own rules about structuring and organizing by the shareholders in accordance to Article 17 under UNCITRAL.

 Like many neighbouring countries, a large portion of Uruguay’s economy is built upon small businesses.
 A new business structure that offers limited liability is a great way for the country to support its sole proprietors and smaller franchises.
 The same is unfolding in the wider region, with Brazil’s recent introduction of a new business structure a perfect example.